 All questions answered by probiotic experts Dr Kate Stephens PhD (Food and Microbial Sciences) BSc(Hons) Medical Microbiology and Kerry Beeson BSc (Nut.
 Med.)
 Nutritional Therapist.

-How do I choose the best live cultures for women?
+How do I choose the best friendly bacteria for women?

 1. Morelli L, Zonenenschain D, Del Piano M, Cognein P. Utilization of the intestinal tract as a delivery system for urogenital probiotics.
 J Clin Gastroenterol.
 2004;38(6 Suppl). doi:10.1097/01.mcg.0000128938.32835.98

 2. Martinez RCR, Franceschini SA, Patta MC, et al. Improved treatment of vulvovaginal candidiasis with flXXXXXXole plus probiotic Lactobacillus rhamnosus GR-1 and Lactobacillus reuteri RC-14.
 Lett Appl Microbiol.
 2009;48(3):269-274. doi:10.1111/j.1472-765X.2008.02477.x

 3. Martinez RCR, Franceschini SA, Patta MC, et al. Improved cure of bacterial vaginosis with single dose of tiXXXXXole (2 g), Lactobacillus rhamnosus GR-1, and Lactobacillus reuteri RC-14: A randomized, double-blind, placebo-controlled trial.
 Can J Microbiol.
 2009;55(2):133-138. doi:10.1139/W08-102